We’re investing to improve Reading’s leisure facilities.

 A modern new-build leisure centre at Rivermead, offering:

-Reading’s two other leisure centres will also benefit from improvements: Meadway Sport Centre in west Reading will have a new multi-purpose studio and improved gym, and at South Reading Leisure Centre there will be new health and fitness equipment and gym space.
+Reading’s two other leisure centres will have benefitted from improvements: Meadway Sport Centre in west Reading which now has a new multi-purpose studio and improved gym, and at South Reading Leisure Centre there is new health and fitness equipment and gym space.